LDT Policies

 Note

-During CTE-LDT policy creation, you must use the Apply Key effect in your policy.
+During LDT policy creation, you must use the Apply Key effect in your policy.
 If you do not, then end users can see the clear text data until the file is transformed.